 Originally Published in Kyoto Journal (Fall, 2000 Special Issue: “Just Deeds”) by Contributing Editor Lauren W. Deutsch Reporting from Seoul, Korea

-IT'S FIVE A.M. on a crisp spring morning in the densely populated hillside community of Immun-dong in Seoul.
+IT'S FIVE A.M. o crisp spring morning in the densely populated hillside community of Immun-dong in Seoul.
 The sun is just sparking on the dew settling on lids of the huge brown onggi ceramic jars that nest all over patios androoftops like odd eggs awaiting their mother's warmth.
 Like most of their makers, even the kimch’i vegetables and bean paste sauces curing and pickling inside are still snoozing.
 The air is uncharacteristically quiet and blessedly clean for this otherwise manic metropolis.

 With a few silent gestures she invites me to help her remove the half dozen brass and ceramic bowls resting on the three-tiered altar that runs on three sides of the room and to replace the water therein.
 We rinse and refill them with water from a nearby sink and replace them on the shelves.
 She offers me a box of matches by which to light two large candles in the center, by which to light and offer incense in the large brass urn filled with clean ash.
 As my eyes adjust to the candlelight, sword-brandishing, mounted mustachioed warriors, flanked by esteemed high administrative officials and Judges of Heaven, Hell and Earth, venerable philosophers, scholars and kings, dragons, turtles, constellations of stars and tigers portrayed in colorful paintings and statues leer at us from the walls and shelves.
 They are nonetheless wide awake from their night's watch.
 I smile back sleepily.
 In a dozen full prostrations, we entreat her spiritual intimates to continue to uphold peace among themselves and us mortals.